- what language does Virgilio speak?

 So lived, so died Ser Cepperello da Prato, and came to be reputed a saint, as you have heard.
 Nor would I deny that it is possible that he is of the number of the blessed in the presence of God, seeing that, though his life was evil and depraved, yet he might in his last moments have made so complete an act of contrition that perchance God had mercy on him and received him into His kingdom.
 But, as this is hidden from us, I speak according to that which appears, and I say that he ought rather to be in the hands of the devil in hell than in Paradise.
 (Trans.
 J.M.
 Rigg, London, 1921, first printed 1903, taken from Decameron Web, emphasis mine)

-Papal absolution was sometimes used in the fraudulent way that Boniface VIII suggests to Guido da Montefeltro in Dante’s account: that is, it was sometimes promised in advance of a sinful act.
+Papal absolution was sometimes used tactically in the fraudulent way that Boniface VIII suggests to Guido da Montefeltro.
+In other words, popes sometimes took advantage of the gullibility of Christians and used the promise of absolution for political advantage.

-In Paradiso 6 Justinian explains that he was originally believed that Christ possessed only one nature until he was converted from that erroneous belief by Pope Agapetus I:
+Justinian explains that he was converted from that erroneous belief by Pope Agapetus I:

 E prima ch’io a l’ovra fossi attento, una natura in Cristo esser, non piùe, credea, e di tal fede era contento; ma ’l benedetto Agapito, che fue sommo pastore, a la fede sincera mi dirizzò con le parole sue.
 (Par.
 6.13-18)Before I grew attentive to this labor, I held that but one nature-and no more- was Christ's-and in that faith, I was content; but then the blessed Agapetus, he who was chief shepherd, with his words turned me to that faith which has truth and purity.